Next I headed to Bristol.

 Day twenty: 17-11-22

 It is wilder but the waves were not there.
-The wind was ruining the few waves we could use.
+The wind was ruining the few waves I could use.

-So we walked all day.
+So I walked all day.
 Small authentic English villages and greasy food washed down with beers.

 I still got in the water before dark on a bad windy beach break.